benignbemine/benignbemine.github.io/_posts/2015-07-19-es6-tail-calls.md

 title: ES6 Tail Call Optimization
 ---

 I'm super excited about the ES6 tail call optimizations!
 This post will summarize my current understanding of how ES6 tail call optimizations work.
-What follows has been influenced by my current [SICP](https://mitpress.mit.edu/sicp/).
+What follows has been influenced by my current [SICP](https://mitpress.mit.edu/sicp/) studies.

 {% highlight js %}